Connect with others who understand.

 Forms of Injection

-Most PsA medications have different dosing options such as prefilled syringes and autoinjectors, for giving yourself PsA injections.
+Most PsA medications have different dosing options, such as prefilled syringes and autoinjectors, so you can give yourself the injections.
 The prefilled syringe allows you to control the speed of the injection, while the autoinjector (which usually looks like a large pen) hides the needle and works with the click of a button.
 A few PsA medications are available in freestanding vials.
 Using vials allows you to fill your syringe but also requires more injection expertise.

 Tips for Administering PsA Injections

-Your health care provider can train you how to use a prefilled syringe or autoinjector.
+Your health care provider can train you to use a prefilled syringe or autoinjector.
 In addition, many pharmaceutical companies provide detailed guides on how to self-administer injections for their PsA medications, including written instructions, online videos, or telehealth training sessions.

 Gather Your Supplies